coaxsoft/coax_dfa/README.md

 ### 1. Feature description
 #### 1.1.
 Why?
 Describe the business reason for the feature.
 Why do we need it?
 What is the business value?
 What is the business problem we are trying to solve?
+Keep it short, without longreads.

 #### 1.2.
 Goal
 Describe the goal of the feature.
 What is the expected result?
 What is the expected outcome?
 What is the expected impact?
+Keep it short, without longreads.

 #### 1.3.
 Challenges / Risks
 Describe the challenges and risks of the feature.
 What are the possible blockers?
 What are the possible risks?
 What are the possible challenges?